ibm-cloud-docs/containers/cs_subnets.md

 ## Adding user-managed subnets and IP addresses to Kubernetes clusters
 {: #user_managed}

-Provide your own subnet from an on-premises network that you want {{site.data.keyword.containershort_notm}} to access.
+Provide a subnet from an on-premises network that you want {{site.data.keyword.containershort_notm}} to access.
 Then, you can add private IP addresses from that subnet to load balancer services in your Kubernetes cluster.
+{:shortdesc}

 Requirements:
 - User-managed subnets can be added to private VLANs only.